-Ravi Kumar, the president of Global consulting and IT Services company Infosys, an early adopter of the skills-based hiring movement, told Forbes magazine in March that following Coronavirus, he forecast an increase in skills-based hiring as more companies outsource routine tasks to machines so that humans could focus on strengths unique to them such as creativity and critical thinking.
+Ravi Kumar, the president of Global consulting and IT Services company Infosys, told Forbes magazine in March that following the pandemic, he forecast an increase in skills-based hiring as more companies outsource routine tasks to machines so that humans could focus on strengths unique to them such as creativity and critical thinking.

-There are two reasons why skills-based hiring is likely to pick up post-Covid-19.
+There are two main reasons why skills-based hiring is likely to remain popular for some time to come.

-First, Covid-19 has dealt a body blow to certain industries such as airlines and tourism, Hiring in the aftermath of the pandemic is even more likely to be based on skills because people who have lost their jobs will most likely have to seek employment in industries that they haven’t necessarily worked in before.
-(In Australia, for instance, the supermarket chain Woolworths and telecom company Telstra have offered to hire workers laid off from Qantas airlines.)
+First, the Covid-19 pandemic dealt a body blow to certain industries such as airlines and tourism.
+People who have lost their jobs will most likely have to seek employment in industries that they haven’t necessarily worked in before.
+In Australia, for instance, the supermarket chain Woolworths and telecom company Telstra offered to hire workers laid off from Qantas Airlines.
 These employees are most likely to be redeployed on the basis of their skills more than their educational credentials.

 Two, the majority of industries that are still hiring – healthcare (not just hospitals but also telehealth service providers), e-commerce, logistics, software development and cyber security – require skilled workers who can hit the ground running because of the immense challenges that they face now.
-These hires too will prioritise skills and experience over fancy degrees.
+These hires too are likely to prioritise skills and experience over formal degrees and certificates.

-Nearly half of organizations surveyed planned to freeze new hiring because of the crisis, the Gartner HR Survey said.
-These organisations are more likely to look within to redeploy employees with the right skills to teams and departments that have vacancies.
-They are also more likely to work with consultants or freelancers on a short-term/temporary project-by-project basis.
+What happened was that several organisations had put the brakes on hiring as part of their efforts to survive the economic fallout of the Covid-19 crisis.
+In fact, days after the WHO declared the novel Coronavirus outbreak to be a pandemic, Gartner reported that nearly half of organisations surveyed planned to freeze new hiring because of the crisis.
+A freeze on hiring meant that organisations were free to look within to redeploy employees with the right skills to teams and departments that had vacancies.
+Companies were also free to work with consultants or freelancers on a short-term/temporary project-by-project basis.

-When the world emerges out of this crisis, it will be difficult for companies to go back to business as usual, experts say.
+When the world emerges out of the Covid crisis, it will be difficult for companies to go back to business as usual, experts say.